Sabir-AI-ML/Udacity_Bike_Prediction-Project01/Report.md

 During the initial training, when I tried to submit the predictions, I realized that Kaggle would reject the submission if there were any negative values in the predictions.
 Therefore, I needed to make sure that all the predicted values were set to zero if they were negative.

 ### What was the top-ranked model that performed?
-The top-ranked model in my project was the "add_features" model, which achieved a RMSE score of 30.307393 and a Kaggle score of 0.63530.
+The top-ranked model in my project was the "add_features" model named 'WeightedEnsemble_L3', which achieved a RMSE score of 30.125355 and a Kaggle score of 0.67703.
 This model was developed by training on additional features that I created through exploratory data analysis and feature engineering.

 ## Exploratory Data Analysis and Feature Creation
 ### What did the exploratory analysis find, and how did you add additional features?
 The exploratory analysis revealed the distribution of the features in the dataset.
 To improve the model's performance, I decided to add an additional feature by separating out the datetime column into the hour part.
 This was done by extracting the hour from the datetime column and creating a new "hour" feature in both the training and test datasets.

 ### How much better did your model perform after adding additional features, and why do you think that is?
 After adding the additional "hour" feature, the model's performance improved significantly.
-The Kaggle score decreased from 0.63530 to 0.52362, indicating better predictive accuracy.
+The Kaggle score decreased from 0.67703 to 0.51983, indicating better predictive accuracy.
 The addition of the "hour" feature allowed the model to capture the time-of-day patterns and their impact on bike sharing demand, leading to improved predictions.

 ## Hyperparameter Tuning
 ### How much better did your model perform after trying different hyperparameters?